Apereo-Learning-Analytics-Initiative/OpenLRW/README.md

 su boot -c "sh build.sh"
 su boot -c "sh run.sh start"
 ```

+## III.
+Tips
-## How to find your openlrw API Key and Secret
+### A. Find your OpenLRW API Key and Secret
-The openlrw admin user interface is under development so you'll have to find your API key and secret by directly accessing your MongoDB instance.
+The OpenLRW admin user interface is under development so you'll have to find your API key and secret by directly accessing your MongoDB instance.
 Follow the commands below to find your key and secret.
 The commands assume that you are able to access MongoDB via the command line and that you are using the default database name (if not, you would have changed this manually in openlrw).

 ```javascript
 > mongo